Alfred North Whitehead: Philosophy and metaphysics

 Perhaps foremost among what Whitehead considered faulty metaphysical assumptions was the Cartesian idea that reality is fundamentally constructed of bits of matter that exist totally independently of one another, which he rejected in favour of an event-based or "process" ontology in which events are primary and are fundamentally interrelated and dependent on one another.
 He also argued that the most basic elements of reality can all be regarded as experiential, indeed that everything is constituted by its experience.
 He used the term "experience" very broadly so that even inanimate processes such as electron collisions are said to manifest some degree of experience.
 In this, he went against Descartes' separation of two different kinds of real existence, either exclusively material or else exclusively mental.
-Whitehead referred to his metaphysical system as "philosophy of organism," but it would become known more widely as "process philosophy."
+Whitehead referred to his metaphysical system as the "philosophy of organism," but it would become known more widely as "process philosophy."

 Whitehead's philosophy was highly original, and soon garnered interest in philosophical circles.
 After publishing The Concept of Nature in 1920, he served as president of the Aristotelian Society from 1922 to 1923, and Henri Bergson was quoted as saying that Whitehead was "the best philosopher writing in English."
 So impressive and different was Whitehead's philosophy that in 1924 he was invited to join the faculty at Harvard University as a professor of philosophy at 63 years of age.

 This is not to say that Whitehead's thought was widely accepted or even well understood.
 His philosophical work is generally considered to be among the most difficult to understand in all of the Western canon.
 Even professional philosophers struggled to follow Whitehead's writings.
 One famous story illustrating the level of difficulty of Whitehead's philosophy centres around the delivery of Whitehead's Gifford lectures in 1927–28 – following Arthur Eddington's lectures of the year previous – which Whitehead would later publish as Process and Reality:

-Eddington was a marvellous popular lecturer who had enthralled an audience of 600 for his entire course.
-The same audience turned up to Whitehead's first lecture but it was completely unintelligible, not merely to the world at large but to the elect.
-My father remarked to me afterwards that if he had not known Whitehead well he would have suspected that it was an imposter making it up as he went along...
-The audience at subsequent lectures was only about half a dozen in all.